Claim: Hanging plastic bags filled with water will repel flies.

 Origins: In the same vein as the oft-asserted claim that leaving bottles of water on one's lawn will keep dogs from using that space as their personal lavatory is the belief that see-thru plastic bags filled with water and hung where flies can see them will keep those airborne pests at bay.
 Numerous folks swear by the practice, with restaurant operators from the Florida Keys to Texas numbering among that group.

 is the unadorned bag of water, with such filled pouches to be either taped to one's doors or suspended in areas where flies are a particular problem.
 As to whether this method works, some swear by it, while others who have tried it assert that such preventives don't deter the flies one whit.

-And science has yet to provide a definitive answer either way.
-In 2007, Mike Stringham, a North Carolina State University researcher, reported on his findings after spending 13 weeks studying the effects of water bags on flies at an egg-packing plant.
+Science has yet to provide a definitive answer either way.
+In 2007, Mike Stringham, a North Carolina State University (NCSU) researcher, reported on his findings after spending 13 weeks studying the effects of water bags on flies at an egg-packing plant.
 After meticulously counting droppings left by flies on white "spot cards," he concluded that the bags, rather than repelling the flying annoyances, actually attracted more of them.
 Said Stringham, "In the control room versus bags, the bags were consistently higher every time."
 However, Stringham's study was conducted indoors under fluorescent and incandescent lighting, a factor which may limit its applicability: it's possible the effects of direct sunlight on the bags might produce a different result (as sunlight in outdoor environments varies and dances in ways that unwavering manmade sources of light do not).